Economic Nexus by State

 Pre-Wayfair, retailers were generally only required to collect sales tax in states where they had a physical presence.
 This physical presence could be anything from having an office or store in a state to some forms of advertising or having a third-party affiliate in a state.

-But post-Wayfair, many online sellers found themselves with sales tax nexus in more states.
+However, many online sellers found themselves with sales tax nexus in more states post-Wayfair.
 This means e-commerce companies are required to register for sales tax permits in their economic nexus states, set up sales tax collection on all e-commerce sales channels, and file and remit sales tax in multiple states.

 Pre-and Post-Wayfair Sales Tax Collection Example

-Pre-Wayfair, even a huge online store like Overstock.com was only required to collect sales tax in states where they had a physical presence.
+Before Wayfair, even a vast online store like Overstock.com was only required to collect sales tax in states where they had a physical presence.

 So even though they might sell millions in sales per year into a lightly populated state like South Dakota, they were not required to collect sales tax on their sales.
 (Buyers who purchase an item and don’t pay sales tax are supposed to pay “use tax” to the state on that purchase, but most consumers don’t even know about this obligation.)